Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Add a .desktop file and icon for the application on system or local install, for EGO, install and remove on enabling disabling.
 This allow us to set an icon on our windows and all notifications/dialogs.

+- [x] Add a new shortcutsManager class to display, edit and manage all keyboard shortcuts.
+Add a shortcuts.js file as a simple text editable object to describe all accelerators, keyboard bindings, and the hints that is used by the ShortcutsManager.

 **FIXES**